artemxgod/SQL-tutorial/README.md

     ON DELETE CASCADE
 );
 ```
+[!]
+ON DELETE CASCADE Indicates that when the row in the parent table is deleted, the dependent rows in the child table will also be deleted.
+ON DELETE SET NULL Covert foreign key values to null when the parent value is removed.
+Without the ON DELETE CASCADE or the ON DELETE SET NULL options, the row in the parent table cannot be deleted if it is referenced in the child table

 - Adding records to tables (example)
 ```sql
 INSERT INTO employee VALUES(100, "David", "Wallace", '1967-11-17', 'M', 250000, NULL, NULL);